-RICHMOND – So we were in Richmond last week, and at least got to see the outside of the restored Miller & Rhoads department store building, which is now Miller & Rhoads Residences condominiums and a Hilton Garden Inn.
+RICHMOND – Worth a visit is the restored Miller & Rhoads department store building, which is now Miller & Rhoads Residences condominiums and a Hilton Garden Inn.
 Click on the link above to learn about the condo project and to make reservations in the hotel.

 It is hard to believe that at one time, Richmond Renaissance and the city of Richmond wanted to tear it down.
 Luckily, smarter heads prevailed.